FACTS NOT FEAR: Second primetime panel on coronavirus pandemic

 FOX21 News is hosting a second panel discussion about the ongoing threat of COVID-19 and the impact it continues to have on southern Colorado.
 This panel will also discuss isolation and mental health concerns.

-Colorado Springs Mayor John Suthers will be answering city questions, Dr. Leon Kelly will be answering health-related questions, and UCCS Psychology Professor Dr. Charles Benight, will answer mental health questions.
+Colorado Springs Mayor John Suthers will be answering city questions, Dr. Leon Kelly and Dr. Robin Johnson will be answering health-related questions, and UCCS Psychology Professor Dr. Charles Benight, will answer mental health questions.

 The panelists will answer your questions in real-time.
 You can CALL (719) 955-3021, TEXT questions to (719) 644-5902, or EMAIL news@fox21news.com.